Tap to close

 What Is Unjust Enrichment?

 Unjust enrichment is one of the three primary sources of civil obligation in private law, standing alongside contract and tort as an independent basis for liability.
 As Lord Wright recognized in Fibrosa Spolka Akcyjna v.
-Fairbairn Lawson Combe Barbour Ltd., "any civilised system of law is bound to provide remedies for cases of what has been called unjust enrichment … [which are] generically different from remedies in contract or in tort, and are now recognised to fall within a third category of the common law."
+Fairbairn Lawson Combe Barbour Ltd., "any civilised system of law is bound to provide remedies for cases of what has been called unjust enrichment ... generically different from remedies in contract or in tort, and now recognised to fall within a third category of the common law."

 The animating principle of unjust enrichment is the reversal of unjustified transfers.
-Where one party has been enriched at another's expense — and no valid legal reason exists to justify that enrichment — the law requires the enriched party to make restitution.
+Where one party has been enriched at another's expense and no valid legal reason exists to justify that enrichment, the law requires the enriched party to make restitution.
 Unlike breach of contract or negligence, unjust enrichment does not require proof of any agreement or any wrongdoing.
 It is a form of true strict liability: liability is imposed simply because a transfer occurred in the absence of juristic reason.

-Core Principle
+Core principle

 Despite its conceptual simplicity, unjust enrichment is often misunderstood.
 The word "unjust" misleads many into thinking the subject is a matter of moral intuition or open-ended equity.
 It is neither.
 Unjust enrichment is governed by specific rules and a structured analytical framework.
 As McLachlin J. cautioned in Peter v.
-Beblow, courts must resist "the tendency … to view the action for unjust enrichment as a device for doing whatever may seem fair between the parties."
+Beblow, courts must resist "the tendency to view the action for unjust enrichment as a device for doing whatever may seem fair between the parties."

-It is equally important to distinguish unjust enrichment from disgorgement — a remedy available for certain civil wrongs that strips away profits gained through wrongdoing.
+It is equally important to distinguish unjust enrichment from disgorgement, a remedy available for certain civil wrongs that strips away profits gained through wrongdoing.
 Restitution reverses a transfer between the parties; the defendant gives back what was received from the plaintiff.
 Disgorgement strips away gains obtained through wrongdoing, even if those gains came from a third party.
 The two concepts use the same language but serve fundamentally different functions, a distinction authoritatively clarified by the Supreme Court of Canada in Atlantic Lottery Corp. v.
 Babstock.

-Historical Foundations
+Historical Foundations.

 The modern law of unjust enrichment has deep common law roots, though those roots were long obscured by confusing historical labels.
 Before the abolition of the ancient writ system, claims now understood as unjust enrichment were brought under the writ of indebitatus assumpsit ("being indebted, he promised to pay").
 This writ accommodated a variety of claims through what were called the "common counts," including money had and received, money paid for the defendant's use, and quantum meruit (as much as he deserved).